Agnopites or Myzithropites (Cheese Pies) — continued

 METHOD

 1. In a basin, sift the flour and add the salt, olive oil, raki, and water.
-Knead until the dough becomes elastic and doesn't stick to your hands.
+Knead until the dough becomes elastic and does not stick to your hands.
 Cover it and let it 'rest' for ½-1 hour.
-Take 50g of dough and open it with your hands, creating a small hollow inside.
-Place a spoonful (25g) of xinomyzithra or anari cheese inside and close it up, like a little pouch.
+Take 50g of dough and open it with your hands, creating a hollow inside.
+Put one spoonful (25g) of xinomyzithra or anari cheese inside and close it up like a small pouch.

 2. If you prefer, shape the cheese into a ball first and then place it in the dough.
 Set the dough with the filling aside for a few minutes.
-When the dough 'rests,' it will open up better.
-Roll out thin pies using a rolling pin (xyliki).
+When the dough has 'rested,' it will open up better.
+Roll out thin pies with a rolling pin (xyliki).
 The thinner, the better, according to Mrs. Maria.

-3. Pour olive oil into a frying pan, enough to cover the pies halfway up, and let it heat up.
+3. Pour olive oil into a frying pan, enough to cover the pies halfway, and let it heat up.
 Fry the pies on both sides until golden brown.
-Remove them onto a platter lined with baking paper to drain.
-Serve the agnopites hot with plenty of thyme honey.
+Remove them to a platter lined with baking paper to drain.
+Serve the Agnopites hot with plenty of thyme honey.